 According to the possibly sequential nature of the process, it was hypothesized at the onset that allowing more time to solve the cognitive task might have led to less interference.
-Considering past studies which focused on the influence of task difficulty on brain activation (Lamm et al., 2001; Menon, Rivera, White, Glover, & Reiss, 2000; Ohnishi, Matsuda, Hirakata, & Ugawa, 2006), increased time to solve the cognitive tasks was thought to result in a variability in brain activations and therefore some variable changes in the postural control behaviors.
-Our data on the whole showed no significant effect even though there was a slight tendency of some parameters to go in that direction (in particular for the mean square distances $\langle \Delta x^2 \rangle$ which progressively slightly diminished along the ML axis with time intervals between successive instructions).
-Hence, our data contrasted with past studies relative to task difficulties in postural control (Riley et al., 2003, 2005; Swan et al., 2007).
+Considering past studies which focused on the influence of task difficulty on brain activation (Lamm, Bauer, Vitouch, Durec, Gronister &

+Gstättner, 2001; Menon, Rivera, White, Glover & Reiss, 2000; Ohnishi, Matsuda, Hirakata, & Ugawa, 2006), increased time to solve the cognitive tasks was thought to result in a variability in brain activations and therefore some variable changes in the postural control behaviors.
+Our data on the whole showed no significant effect, even though there was a slight tendency of some parameters to go in that direction (in particular for the mean square distances $\langle \Delta x^2 \rangle$ which progressively slightly diminished along the ML axis with time intervals between successive instructions),.
+Hence, our data contrasted with past studies (Riley et al., 2003; Riley et al., 2005; Swan et al., 2007).
+The nature of the task and therefore the quantity of shared resources may better explain our results.
+Because both postural and cognitive tasks require attention resources, saturating one of them may prevent the attention resources from being fully involved in postural control.
+The lack of statistical result lets suggest that the nature of the cognitive task induces a larger effect than allowing more time to solve it.